cwgreene/dorat/README.md

 # Dorat

 Dorat is a command line interface, and workflow enabler, for Ghidra Headless.
 It is intended to make it simple to perform specific analyses on specific binaries.
-Also, checkout https://github.com/cwgreene/ghidrascripts for some scripts that work well with dorat.
+Also, here are some useful [scripts](https://github.com/cwgreene/ghidrascripts) that can be used with dorat.

 # Usage